NicolasDouillet/mesh_processing_toolbox/description_read_me.txt

 Please first check the doc tab on the right to get some relevant and use examples of this toobox functions.

+To use the sources, mind to add its path to your paths, just like in the header of any test file : addpath(genpath('my_path_to_the_sources'));

+Feel free to check and download the mesh generation toolbox ( https://fr.mathworks.com/matlabcentral/fileexchange/85173-mesh-generation-toolbox?s_tid=prof_contriblnk ) for many further meshing relative functions.

 Please don'tforget ta rate if this code helped you.
 Thanks ! ;-)

-Feel free to check and download the mesh generation toolbox ( https://fr.mathworks.com/matlabcentral/fileexchange/85173-mesh-generation-toolbox?s_tid=prof_contriblnk ) for many further meshing relative functions.

 %% DESCRIPTION